 Most weed users will experience no serious side effects.
 Everyone is different, and you must consult your doctor if taking it for the first time.

 Final Thoughts: Kratom vs. Cannabis

 Both kratom and cannabis are useful plants for conditions like chronic pain, anxiety, insomnia, addiction, and depression.

-Cannabis works through the endocannabinoid system — which is involved with regulating homeostasis (balance).
+Cannabis works through the endocannabinoid system, which regulates homeostasis (balance).
 This makes cannabis best suited for conditions related to an imbalance — like chronic arthritis, chronic inflammation, or chronic anxiety.

-Kratom targets the opioid receptors, which means it can exert its powerful euphoric and painkilling effects in everyone — even healthy individuals.
-This herb is better for use in people with acute symptoms as well as chronic.
+Kratom targets the opioid receptors, which means it can exert its powerful euphoric and painkilling effects on everyone — even healthy individuals.
+This herb is better for use in people with acute and chronic symptoms.
 It’s a much stronger painkiller and euphoric than cannabis.